JiejunShi/BASAL/README.md

 	       -h           help

 ### BASALkit
+This is the downstream analysis toolkit for BASAL, designed to summarize sequence alignment results and identifying significantly converted sites.
 The executable script is `basalkit.py`.
 The other one, `basalkit_functions.py`, is not executable and contains the functions required by `basalkit.py`.

 	$ python basalkit.py -h